Kadir717/NumberGuessingGame/README.md

-# Number Guessing Game í¾¯
+# Number Guessing Game ï¿½

 This is a simple Java console game where the player tries to guess a randomly generated number.
 You can use it to practice Java basics such as loops, conditionals, and random numbers.